-In March of this year, Dr. Levy and Captain Celano offered their training to the Seal Beach Police Department and they received very favorable evaluations.
+In March of this year, Dr. Levy and Chief Celano offered their training to the Seal Beach Police Department and they received very favorable evaluations.
 In 2012, they conducted three workshops to train approximately 90 Tustin Police Department officers, in addition to offering the workshop at the Southern California Police Chief's annual conference in Palm Springs.
-Dr. Levy and his colleague Charlie Celano, MA, a Captain with Tustin Police Department offer a four hour training for law enforcement on how to effectively interact with the mentally ill in the community.
+Dr. Levy and his colleague Charlie Celano, MA, Chief of Tustin Police Department offer a four hour training for law enforcement on how to effectively interact with the mentally ill in the community.
 The training includes curriculum outlining and comprehensively describing mental illness, how to develop active listening skills leading to positive outcomes when encountering the mentally ill in the community.

 The corporate training conducted by Dr. Levy includes the following on-site workshops: